-As the year 2020 draws to an end, many of us are yearning for the Christmas and New Year break.
+As the year draws to an end, many of us are yearning for the Christmas and New Year break.
 A time to reflect, recoup, and look forward towards the year ahead.
 During this period when most of us get time away from work or university, we all intend to put this time off to good use – but it’s not always easy.
-As we look forward to 2021, it’s important to look at what our goals will be, both professionally and personally, and keeping our minds active over the break will provide a great start to these objectives.
+As we look forward to next year, it’s important to look at what our goals will be, both professionally and personally.
+If we keep learning, and keep our minds active over the break, will provide a great start to these objectives.

-To help, we’ve put together a few ways to keep help you keep your mind active and to keep learning over Christmas.
+To help, we’ve put together a few ways to keep help you keep your mind active and to continue learning over Christmas.

 1 – Set a Learning Goal